Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "Julian."
 Allison flicked his ear, which managed to properly break his concentration. "*Go the fuck to sleep,* dummy."

 He turned around and realized they were both wearing the same impatient expression, right down to the same folded arms.
-And he *was* feeling tired…
+And he *was* feeling tired...

 "...Yes ma’am."